Zeioth/distroupdate.nvim/README.md

 ## Roadmap
 * Remove the utils that are not actually necessary from `utils/init.lua`
+* Create actual configuration options, instead of using lazy `config`.
 * On NormalNvim mason plugin, add a checking to define the CMD only if distroupdate is present.